wp-plugins/eg-attachments/readme.txt

 9. **Template editor**: Build easily your own list, using standard HTML tags, and some specific keyworkds.

 == Changelog ==

+= Version 2.0.3 - June 14th, 2014 =

+* New: add keywords %EXT%, and %EXT_LABEL% to display the extension of a file,
+* New: add keywords %MIME% and %MIME_LABEL% to display the mime type,
+* Change: Keyword %TYPE% doesn't return the mime type anymore, but a simple type (image, document, text, ...),
+* New: add a "clicks number" as sort key,
+* New: new icons set (flat),
+* New: ability to add icons set through plugins,
+* Change: Better management of icons (look for icon for file extension first, and then look for icon for file type).
+With WP 3.9, default icons are "Crystal",
+* Change: (tentative) Improvment of the cache management, for files that are not attached to a post (and when use id=-1).
+* Bug fix: Error during uninstallation,
+* Bug fix: Error during installation/update update,
+* Change: Update the widget to use cache, and manage the preview mode of WP 3.9.x.

 = Version 2.0.2 - Apr 15th, 2014 =